 Level 1 full year option courses

-This is an industry‑approved course that will help students towards a trades pathway.
-This year, each student will complete two exciting hands-on projects: first, designing and crafting a safe and fun toy made from wood for a young child, and then designing and building their own custom cabinet using both hand tools and power tools.
-Along the way, they’ll gain real confidence in workshop safety, proper use of tools and machinery, and professional production techniques—all under careful supervision to support learning.
-These projects give students an authentic design-based learning experience: researching ideas, drawing plans, working through trial and improvement, and evaluating their creations at each step.
-The course encourages students to make their own creative decisions while mastering technical skills and safe workshop practices.
+Course Overview: This is an industry‑approved course that will help students towards a trades pathway.
+Each student will complete two exciting hands-on projects.
+Along the way, they’ll gain experience in workshop safety, the proper use of tools and machinery, and professional production techniques under careful supervision.
+These projects provide an authentic design-based learning experience: researching ideas, drawing plans, working through trial and improvement, and evaluating outcomes at each stage, enabling students to make their own creative decisions while mastering technical skills.
+This is a full-year option course.

 Endorsement available: No